proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 But this version is **not** exception safe: Consider what happens if `slow()` throws an exception before returning a future (this is different from `slow()` returning an exceptional future - we discussed this difference in the section about exception handling).
 In this case, we decreased the counter, but the `finally()` will never be reached, and the counter will never be increased back.
 There is a way to fix this code, by replacing the call to `slow()` with `seastar::futurize_invoke(slow)`.
 But the point we're trying to make here is not how to fix buggy code, but rather that by using the separate `semaphore::wait()` and `semaphore::signal()` functions, you can very easily get things wrong.

 For exception safety, in C++ it is generally not recommended to have separate resource acquisition and release functions.
-Instead, C++ offers safer mechanisms for acquiring a resource (in this case seamphore units) and later releasing it: lambda functions, and RAII ("resource acquisition is initialization"):
+Instead, C++ offers safer mechanisms for acquiring a resource (in this case semaphore units) and later releasing it: lambda functions, and RAII ("resource acquisition is initialization"):

 The lambda-based solution is a function ```seastar::with_semaphore()``` which is a shortcut for the code in the examples above: